 Yes, we have all heard it: ‘Just read through the driver’s handbook, and you’ll do just fine on your knowledge test!’
 But in most states, handbooks present an overwhelmingly huge amount of information, no wonder we ask ourselves: How am I supposed to remember all that?
 Where do I even start?

 Know the rules of the road and right-of-way rules.
 Visualization helps!
 Any road rule has a particular situation behind it.
 Imagine that you are already in the car, think about how you are positioned, how and where other participants are located, and who is allowed to do what in that particular situation.
-Make a sketch, if that helps, – you do not need a special artistic talent for that!
-Take studying the rules very seriously – knowing them may save lives on the road, yours in the first place!
+Make a sketch, if that helps, -- you do not need a special artistic talent for that!

 To start with, you have nothing to lose.
 Aside the fact that the tests are free, you can actually make the DMV test seem easy after taking multiple practice tests.
 By working through not just one but a batch of practice tests, you will be familiar with the test questions as well as the answers.
 Being able to pass the DMV permit test is more than trying to memorize the rules, laws and regulations for your state; it’s about understanding them so you can be a good, safe driver.